Artificial intelligence in hiring: Biases

+Data issues

 It can also be hard to quantify what makes a good employee.
 This poses a challenge for training AI to predict which employees will be best.
 Commonly used metrics like performance reviews can be subjective and have been shown to favor white employees over black employees and men over women.

 Another challenge is the limited amount of available data.
 Employers only collect certain details about candidates during the initial stages of the hiring process.
 This requires AI to make determinations about candidates with very limited information to go off of.
 Additionally, many employers do not hire employees frequently and so have limited firm specific data to go off.
 To combat this, many firms will use algorithms and data from other firms in their industry.

-AI's reliance on applicant and current employees personal data raises privacy issues.
-These issues effect both the applicants and current employees, but also may have implications for third parties who are linked through social media to applicants or current employees.
+AI's reliance on applicant and current employees' personal data raises privacy issues.
+These issues effect both applicants and current employees, but also may have implications for third parties who are linked through social media to applicants or current employees.
 For example, a sweep of someone's social media will also show their friends and people they have tagged in photos or posts.

-AI makes it easier for companies to search applicants social media accounts.
-A study conducted by Monash University found that 45% of hiring managers use social media to gain insight on applicants.
-Seventy percent of those surveyed said they had rejected an applicant because of things discovered on their applicant's social media, yet only 17% of hiring managers saw using social media in the hiring process as a violation of applicants privacy.
-Using social media in the hiring process is appealing to hiring managers because it offers them a less curated view of applicants lives.
-The privacy trade-off is significant.
-Social media profiles often reveal information about applicants that human resource departments are legally not allowed to require applicants to divulge like race, ability status, and sexual orientation.